Chapter 1

 STOP WORK AUTHORITY

-1.310 Authority to Issue Stop Work Orders
+1.310 Authority to Issue Stop Work Orders.

-1.340 Appeal Procedures and Standards
+1.340 Appeal Standards.

 CODE ADOPTION